smartdevicelink/sdl_evolution/proposals/NNNN-manager-update-display-capability.md

 If the application is connected to a < 6.0 or if the head unit did not provide `DisplayCapability` or `WindowCapability` for the `DEFAULT_WINDOW` yet, the system capability manager should convert `DisplayCapabilities`, `ButtonCapabilities`, `SoftButtonCapabilities` and `PresetBankCapabilities` objects and the string of `displayName` from `RegisterAppInterfaceResponse` and `SetDisplayLayoutResponse` into a new `DisplayCapability` object.
 This object should be stored in the `DISPLAYS` enum value.

-For the Java Suite this means `parseRAIResponse` continues reading the deprecated types.
+For the Java Suite library this means `parseRAIResponse` continues reading the deprecated types.
 However if they are present it triggers a conversion:

 ```java
 private List<DisplayCapability> createDisplayCapabilityList(RegisterAppInterfaceResponse rpc) {